-- In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, only 1 primary school is required and provided. - The population is well below the minimum threshold for a secondary school.
+In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, only 1 primary school is required and provided.

+- The population is well below the minimum threshold for a secondary school.
 Secondary schools in Fochville and Kokosi are accessible.
 It should be noted that a new primary and high school is currently under construction.
 The two schools will be located next to each other and will share facilities.
 The facility is situated between Kokosi and Fochville.
 The Education department envisages that this school will serve the entire region with the boarding facilities that will accommodate pupils from rural areas.
-This new school will accommodate learners from Kokosi and Fochville. - In terms of population size and walking distance, Greenspark requires a single clinic which is provided for.
-Fochville has a small private hospital and Carletonville is home to the Sybrand Van Niekerk public hospital that serves the entire Merafong. - A smaller capacity social hall will be sufficient for Greenspark.
-Land is available on Erf 102 which is zoned appropriately.
-A Site Development Plan is needed for Erf 102 in order to work optimally with the limited space that remains and to provide for future construction possibilities on the erf. - Due to the large distance to the Fochville library a library has been provided in Greenspark (Erf 427). - Kokosi needs a community park equipped with ablution and recreational infrastructure.
-Erf 419 has been proposed for a district funded project. - The existing fire station in Fochville provides adequate coverage in case of emergencies.
+This new school will accommodate learners from Kokosi and Fochville. - In terms of population size and walking distance, Greenspark requires a single clinic which is provided for in the form of a new large CHC that serves Fochville as well.
+Fochville has a small private hospital and Carletonville is home to the Sybrand Van Niekerk public hospital that serves the entire Merafong. - Due to the large distance to the Fochville library a library has been provided in Greenspark (Erf 427). - The existing fire station in Fochville provides adequate coverage in case of emergencies.